 - Parking: Park at the bottom on Trading Post Road and work your way up.
 Otherwise, drive up to one of the several parking lots that connect to the amphitheater with their own sets of stairs.
 There’s also two large lots at the top of the plaza.
 If you’re just here to take in the vistas, park there and it’s a short walk to the amphitheater.

 - Hours: Check the website for hours, as they do close the amphitheater and surrounding stairs for events.
 On non-event days, the amphitheater opens one hour before sunrise and closes one hour after sunset.
 On event days, it opens one hour before sunrise and typically closes at 2pm.
-Hours for car entry also changes throughout the year, though cars are typically allowed to enter the park until 7:30pm.
+Hours for car entry also change throughout the year, though cars are typically allowed to enter the park until 7:30pm.

 - Fee: Free entry and free parking on non-event days.